 It’s really just a matter of doing some research and finding a nice destination that appeals to your family and fits your travel dates.

 8. Traveling with a family is expensive

 Yes, and no. Traveling has indeed become very expensive recently.
 But then again, there are always cheaper alternatives: cheaper flights, cheaper rental cars, and cheaper hotels.
 Or, if it’s really above the budget, alternative destinations…

-You can always find a way to travel that suits your budget
+You can always find a way to travel that suits your budget!

-Excuse no. 9 – It’s too late for this year, we’ll do it next time
+9. It’s too late for this year, we’ll do it next time

 Alternatively, look for another destination.
 You may be lucky to find some last-minute deals for the flights and hotels and travel to the places you didn’t even think about in the first place.

-Excuse no. 10 – I don’t know where to start
+10. I don’t know where to start

 Alternatively, you can go to a travel agent and let them handle all the arrangements for you, yet travel individually.
-Alternatively, you can opt for a group tour.
+Or you can opt for a group tour.

-While not my first choice when it comes to traveling with children, group tours can be the perfect way to travel and see the world for first-time travellers, singles, or for people who just want to enjoy their vacation and have nothing to worry about.
+While not my first choice when it comes to traveling with children, group tours can be the perfect way to travel and see the world for first-time travelers, singles, or for people who just want to enjoy their vacation and have nothing to worry about.